bat553/stalker/README.md

 -------

 ```
---destination -d    Specify the download destination an it will download in <destionation>/<username_[twitter]>.
+-d destionation   Specify the download destination an it will download in <destionation>/<username_[twitter]>.
 By default, media will
                     be downloaded to <current working directory>/<username_[twitter]>.
 ```